 Who doesn’t like hunting squirrels?
 They are found in nearly all woodland areas, are typically quite abundant in numbers, and make excellent table fare when properly prepared.

 Flu-Flu arrows are always the best choice when shots are to be taken at squirrels above ground level.
 However, even with their use, you must exercise caution regarding your surroundings at all times.

-Additionally, several small game heads will work adequately for squirrel, with judo and blunt tips being among the most popular options.
+Additionally, several small game heads will work adequately for squirrels, with judo and blunt tips being among the most popular options.

 Rabbit hunting is an extremely enjoyable small game hunting pursuit, due in large part to the fast-paced action that is often rendered during such a hunt, and the need for stealth when stalking this wary species.

 When bowhunting for rabbits, a hunter’s choice in arrows varies greatly and is typically based more on personal preference, as opposed to a matter of functionality.
 The decision regarding arrow points is also one of personal preferences.

 However, judo, bludgeon, and blunt tips consistently rank among the highest favored points for rabbit hunting.